v-cakoll/docs.it-it/docs/framework/unmanaged-api/diagnostics/isymunmanagedwriter2-definelocalvariable2-method.md

 ## <a name="parameters"></a>Parametri
  `name`
- [in] Il nome della variabile locale.
+ [in] The local variable name.

  `attributes`
- [in] Attributi della variabile locali.
+ [in] The local variable attributes.

  `sigToken`
- [in] Il token di metadati della firma.
+ [in] The metadata token of the signature.

  `addrKind`
- [in] Il tipo di indirizzo.
+ [in] The address type.

  `addr1`
- [in] Il primo indirizzo relativo al parametro specificato.
+ [in] The first address for the parameter specification.

  `addr2`
- [in] Il secondo indirizzo relativo al parametro specificato.
+ [in] The second address for the parameter specification.

  `addr3`
- [in] Terzo indirizzo relativo al parametro specificato.
+ [in] The third address for the parameter specification.

  `startOffset`
- [in] Offset iniziale della variabile.
+ [in] The start offset for the variable.
 Questo parametro è facoltativo.
-Se è 0, questo parametro viene ignorato e la variabile viene definita nell'intero ambito.
-Se è un valore diverso da zero, la variabile rientra negli offset dell'ambito corrente.
+If it is 0, this parameter is ignored and the variable is defined throughout the entire scope.
+If it is a nonzero value, the variable falls within the offsets of the current scope.

  `endOffset`
- [in] Offset finale per la variabile.
+ [in] The end offset for the variable.
 Questo parametro è facoltativo.
-Se è 0, questo parametro viene ignorato e la variabile viene definita nell'intero ambito.
-Se è un valore diverso da zero, la variabile rientra negli offset dell'ambito corrente.
+If it is 0, this parameter is ignored and the variable is defined throughout the entire scope.
+If it is a nonzero value, the variable falls within the offsets of the current scope.

 ## <a name="return-value"></a>Valore restituito
- S_OK se il metodo ha esito positivo; in caso contrario, E_FAIL o qualche altro codice di errore.
+ S_OK if the method succeeds; otherwise, E_FAIL or some other error code.

 ## <a name="requirements"></a>Requisiti
- **Intestazione:** CorSym.idl
+ **Header:** CorSym.idl

 ## <a name="see-also"></a>Vedere anche